-Setback: The minimum horizontal distance between a structure and the nearest property line or highway easement line; within shoreland districts it shall also mean the minimum horizontal distance between a structure and the ordinary high water mark.
+Setback: The minimum horizontal distance between a structure and the nearest property line, road, or highway easement line.
+Within shoreland districts it shall also mean the minimum horizontal distance between a structure, sewage treatment system or other facility and the ordinary high-water mark, sewage treatment system, top of bluff, road highway, property line or other facility.

-Setback Line: That line that is the required minimum distance from the street rightof-way line or any other lot line that establishes the area within which the principal structure must be erected or placed.
+Setback Line: That line that is the required minimum distance from the street right of way line or any other lot line, or shoreland building line that establishes the area within which the principal structure must be erected or placed.